$\Gamma$-convergence of the non-local Massari functional and applications to inhomogeneous Allen-Cahn equations: Main results

+In turn, we find that solutions of such an equation are unconstrained critical points of a perturbed energy functional $\G_\epsilon$ (see~\eqref{eq::def_G_epsilon}).
+Moreover, thanks to Theorem~\ref{th::energy_uniform_estimate}, we have that a suitable rescaling of the Lagrange multipliers $\{\lambda_\epsilon\}_\epsilon$ is bounded uniformly in $\epsilon$.
+Thus, we infer that $\G_\epsilon$ is $\Gamma$-convergent to a limit functional $\G$, whose first variation is related with the non-local hybrid mean curvature (see Definition~\ref{def::hybrid_curv} below).

-Moreover, we draw attention to the fact that the mass constraint reads a non-local Neumann external condition, which forces a strict relationship between how any solution of~\eqref{eq::prescribed_mass_AC} behaves inside and outside~$\Omega$.
+We start drawing attention to the fact that the mass constraint reads a non-local Neumann external condition, which forces a strict relationship between how any solution of~\eqref{eq::prescribed_mass_AC} behaves inside and outside~$\Omega$.
 More precisely, the following holds true:

 \begin{theorem}[External behavior of solutions of the prescribed-mass non-local Allen-Cahn Equation] Let~$u_\epsilon\in Z_{M,m}$ be a solution of~\eqref{eq::prescribed_mass_AC}.

 Then,

 \end{theorem}